Treatment for Aortic Stenosis

 A homograft valve is an aortic valve that has been taken from a human organ donor.
 These valves are not associated with a significant risk for blood clot formation and, thus, do not require blood thinner therapy.
 No long-term follow-up data are yet available regarding the durability of these valves.

-There have been significant advances in the way valve replacement surgery is performed, and the risk for complications is low (approximately 3% to 5% in otherwise healthy patients).
+There have been significant advances in the way valve replacement surgery is performed, and the risk for complications is low (approximately 3 to 5 percent in otherwise healthy patients).